….Picks gives the chance to an artist/collective to showcase sounds which have inspired a certain moment.

 Zenevloed picks: 15 outstanding releases of June and July

 June and July.
 The start of a hot summer and the culmination of some important threads over at Zenevloed HQ.
 In between the plans for the new season, we have had an amazing Operator radio show with friend of the collective 3.14 (Pi Electronics / Modal Analysis).
 This time a bi-monthly list, with almost the double amount of interesting releases to take note of (and almost double the artists, as we have seen loads of nice splits or collabs pop up).
-The August picks edition will be online on the regular schedule.

 We have decided to compile this monthly list, because of the sheer amount of underground releases that simply deserve a mention due to their beautiful quality, cutting-edge sound, and inspiring artwork.
 This list is in no particular order!
 As always we will also provide links to where you can buy these gems and support the artists/collectives.